0xDBFB7/Nyion/README.md

 ![](data_structure_chart/data_structure_chart.png)

 Ultimately, a little more knowledge of Vlasov equations or even basic linear algebra would probably have been better than spending time on this, but there you go.
+There are almost certainly better ways of doing this (wavelet methods!), this is primarily a reflection of my inexperience with advanced techniques.

 One thing that might be generally helpful: coding "mesh stencils" (and other operations) on complex data-structures in low-level code is pretty tricky to get right, and it's hard to write tests for array indexes you can't visually see.
 To help with this, there's a little TUI and OpenGL tool that helps visualize array indices.